ASL Citizen: A Community-Sourced Dataset for Advancing Isolated Sign Language Recognition: Introduction

 Using this new dataset, we adapt previous approaches to ISLR \cite{wlasl, openhands} (\autoref{sec:bg:methods}) to the dictionary retrieval task, and release a set of baselines for machine learning researchers to build upon (\autoref{sec:approach}).
-Our dictionary retrieval problem requires algorithms to return a ranked list of signs, given an input video.
-In principle, this output can be satisfied by a variety of methods, but we focus on supervised deep learning methods, taking advantage of recent methods for ISLR.
-We show that even without algorithmic advances, training and testing on our dataset doubles ISLR accuracy compared to previous work, despite spanning a larger vocabulary and using a test set comprised of completely unseen users (\autoref{sec:results}).
-We additionally evaluate our dataset against prior datasets by comparing performance on a subset of overlapping glosses, and by comparing performance of learned feature representations from models trained on these datasets, showing further improvements in each case.
-Finally, through a series of downsampled training set experiments, we show that while dataset size contributes to our improved performance, it is not the only contributing factor.
+Dictionary retrieval requires algorithms to return a ranked list of signs, given an input video.
+A variety of methods can satisfy this output, but we focus on supervised deep learning methods, taking advantage of recent ISLR methods.
+We show that even without algorithmic advances, training and testing on our dataset doubles ISLR accuracy compared to prior work, despite spanning a larger vocabulary and testing on completely unseen users (\autoref{sec:results}).
+We also evaluate our dataset against prior datasets by comparing performance on a subset of overlapping glosses, and by comparing performance of learned feature representations from models trained on these datasets, showing further improvements in each case.
+Finally, through a series of downsampled training set experiments, we show that dataset size contributes to our improved performance.